 Project Benefits: This project addresses safety by replacing sidewalks and non-compliant ADA ramps, intersection improvements, curb extensions, median refuge islands, rectangular rapid flashing beacons, marked and raised crosswalks, bike boxes, lighting improvements, and signalization improvements.
 These actions will encourage a modal shift from vehicular to non-motorized travel and transit as well as support potential reduction in vehicle miles traveled and greenhouse gas emissions.
-In addition, it will improve connectivity to the planned Bus Rapid Transit line, increase transportation options, and upgrade pedestrian crossings at intersections along the corridor with a focus on eight intersections that will improve the safety of pedestrians to and from schools.
+In addition, it will improve connectivity to the planned Bus Rapid Transit line, increase transportation options, and upgrade pedestrian crossings at intersections that will improve the safety of pedestrians to and from schools.